iptc/sport-schema/docs/schema-overview.md

 ### Summary

-The model aims to describe three component parts that make up sports data.
+The model describes three component parts that make up sports data:
 * The structure of a competition.
 For example matches with rounds within a competition instance that is within a competition series.
 * The participation in a competition, event or action.
 Teams, atheletes and officials actively particpate in competitive events and generate stats about that participation.
 * Membership in of a team.
 Particpation by individuals can be as part of a team.
 This is expressed in the membership part of the model.

-The follow sections describes the patterns used for each of these componet parts of the model.
+The follow sections describe the patterns used for each of these componet parts of the model.

 ### Competion, event and action: building blocks to describe any competition structure